koinos/koinos-docs/docs/interacting/testnet.md

 # Testnet Development

-Learn how to use the Koinos testnet (Harbinger) for development and testing.
+Learn how to use the Koinos testnet for development and testing.

 ## Overview

-The Koinos testnet, called "Harbinger," is a testing environment that mirrors mainnet functionality but uses test tokens with no real value.
+The Koinos testnet is a testing environment that mirrors mainnet functionality but uses test tokens with no real value.
 It's perfect for development, testing, and experimentation.

 ## Network Configuration